a-t-x-m/metrics/README.md

 Type: `boolean`
 Default: `false`

-Skips adding event listeners when the class is instantiated.
+Skips adding event listeners when the module is initialized.

 #### trackDevMode